 The quartet has been enthusiastically received at London’s Wigmore Hall, King’s Place, St Martin-in-the-Fields and at the Edinburgh, Cheltenham, and King’s Lynn Festivals amongst others.
-The Brighton and York Early Music Festivals have been key Consone supporters over the past few years and regularly host the group.
+The Brighton and York Early Music Festivals have been loyal Consone supporters over the past few years and regularly host the group.

 Keen to enhance their international reputation, the quartet has performed at the Paris Philharmonie String Quartet Biennial and the Lyon Auditorium in France, at the Concertgebouw, Brugge and AMUZ in Belgium, twice at the REMA Showcase, the Concerts d'été à St Germain in Switzerland and at other venues in Italy, Austria, Bulgaria, Slovenia, as well as on tour in Bolivia and Peru.

-Consone always enjoy collaborating with fellow musicians, including the Fitzwilliam String Quartet, members of the Hanover Band, Anneke Scott, Simone Jandl, Mahan Esfahani, Justin Taylor, Gillian Keith, Jane Booth and Ashley Solomon.
+Consone enjoy regular collaborations with members of the Hanover Band and other fellow musicians, most recently Anneke Scott, Gwilym Bowen, Paolo Zanzu, Mary Bevan and Alexander Rolton.
 The quartet has previously worked with students of the Royal College of Music and the Royal Welsh College of Music and Drama, and are currently chamber music fellows at the Guildhall School of Music and Drama for 2020/2021.

 The Consone Quartet are a young string quartet with a really big future.
 They play with perfect intonation, tremendous attack, and impeccable historical style.
 All the four instruments work together with such intelligence and imagination, that I would happily listen to them every day.

 George Ross | cello